 I guess this trip is now or never for you?
 Suspicious minds might suggest you switch your plans to Blue Hawaii, or Viva Las Vegas but I say we need a little less conversation, a little more action!
 If you do go near the floods, the water is brown and muddy so you might get a dirty, dirty feeling.
 Don't wear any blue suede shoes, the water will ruin them.
 And take a jacket to protect yourself from the cold Kentucky rain.

 Seriously, downtown Memphis is a bit of a soggy mess, but it's not going to have much impact on your trip.
 No need to be all shook up (sorry, couldn't help making one more pathetic pun).
-Have a great trip. about 7 years ago
+Have a great trip. over 7 years ago

 The Mississippi River crested in Memphis at nearly 48 feet on Tuesday, falling inches short of its record.
 It is expected to soak low-lying areas with water for the next few weeks.